hashicorp/terraform-provider-google/website/docs/r/dataproc_metastore_service.html.markdown

 * `scaling_factor` -
   (Optional)
   Scaling factor, in increments of 0.1 for values less than 1.0, and increments of 1.0 for values greater than 1.0.

+<a name="nested_scheduled_backup"></a>The `scheduled_backup` block supports:

+* `enabled` -
+  (Optional)
+  Defines whether the scheduled backup is enabled.
+The default value is false.

+* `cron_schedule` -
+  (Optional)
+  The scheduled interval in Cron format, see https://en.wikipedia.org/wiki/Cron The default is empty: scheduled backup is not enabled.
+Must be specified to enable scheduled backups.

+* `time_zone` -
+  (Optional)
+  Specifies the time zone to be used when interpreting cronSchedule.
+Must be a time zone name from the time zone database (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e.g. America/Los_Angeles or Africa/Abidjan.
+If left unspecified, the default is UTC.

+* `backup_location` -
+  (Required)
+  A Cloud Storage URI of a folder, in the format gs://<bucket_name>/<path_inside_bucket>.
+A sub-folder <backup_folder> containing backup files will be stored below it.

 <a name="nested_maintenance_window"></a>The `maintenance_window` block supports: